chavarera/PythonScript/Basic/Introduction.md

 ### Is it easy to learn Python
-- Python is very readable
+- Python is very readable.
 - You won’t waste a lot of time memorizing the complex syntax that other programming languages present you.
 - Python is a syntax wise very easy language, so I don’t think it will take more time to pick it up.

 #### Why should use Python?
-- Python is the highest growing programming language in this world
+- Python is the highest growing programming language in this world .
-- Beginner Friendliness
+- Beginner Friendliness .
-- Easy to understand
+- Easy to understand .
-- Very flexible
+- Very flexible .
-- Scalability
+- Scalability.

 #### How many python version?
 There are 2 python version both are developing simultaneously